 Reducing our animal product consumption and moving towards a more plant-based diet is widely regarded as one of the most impactful actions we can take to lower our carbon footprint.

-A 20% reduction in beef, lamb and dairy is needed to meet the UK’s ‘Net-Zero by 2050’ climate target according to a Committee on Climate Change report
+A 20% reduction in beef, lamb and dairy is needed to meet the UK’s ‘Net-Zero by 2050’ climate target according to a Climate Change Committee report

 Feeding the world’s population by 2050 will require “a 50% reduction in global consumption of red meat and sugars and over 100% increase in consumption of healthier, more sustainable ingredients.” according to EAT-Lancet Report.